WaterSloth4431/IFA_co10_Escape/readme.txt

 - Changed civilian classnames to IFA3 civilians

+- Updated exsisting IFA3 unitclasses to add more IFA items to Ammo depots (detonators, det cord, etc)

-- updated stingtable.xml to change "hack terminal" to "Call in Evac"
+- updated stingtable.xml to change "hack terminal" to "Call in Evac" when interacting with data terminal at com center
 	- and "Hacking Terminal" to "Using Radio"

 - added 3 additional scripts